gardener/gardener/docs/usage/secrets_rotation.md

 which were created with Gardener version `<= 0.28.0` used to have a Kubeconfig based on a client certificate instead of a static token.
 These client certificates are not revocable and thus a full credential rotation is not supported.

+You can check the `.status.credentials.rotation.kubeconfig` field in the `Shoot` to see when the rotation was last initiated or last completed.

 #### Monitoring

 *Name*: `<shoot-name>.monitoring`